Schenectady, New York: After the revolution

-After the Revolutionary War, the village residents reduced the power of the descendants of the early trustees and gained representative government.
-Long interested in supporting higher education and morals, the members of the city's three oldest churches—the Dutch First Reformed Church, St. Georges Episcopal Church, and First Presbyterian Church—formed a "union" and founded Union College in 1795 under a charter from the state.
+After the Revolutionary War, the village residents reduced the power of the descendants of the early trustees and gained representative government, one in which citizens elected politicians who enacted laws, as opposed to the citizens voting on the laws directly.
+Long interested in supporting higher education and morals, the members of the city's three oldest churches—the Dutch First Reformed Church, St. George's Episcopal Church, and First Presbyterian Church—formed a "union" and founded Union College in 1795 under a charter from the state.
 The school had started in 1785 as Schenectady Academy.
 This founding was part of the expansion of higher education in upstate New York in the postwar years.

 Schenectady was chartered as a city in 1798.
 In 1819, Schenectady suffered a fire that destroyed more than 170 buildings and most of its historic, distinctively Dutch-style architecture.
 The Erie Canal was dug along the Mohawk River in the 1820s.
 During this period, migrants poured into upstate and western New York from New England, but new immigrants also arrived from England and Europe.
 Many traveled west along the Mohawk, settling in the western part of the state, where they developed more agriculture on former Iroquois lands.
 A dairy industry developed in the central part of the state.
 New settlers were predominantly of English and Scotch-Irish descent.

 New York had passed a law for gradual abolition of slavery in 1799, but in 1824, 102 enslaved individuals were still in Schenectady County, with nearly half residing in the city.
 That year, the city of Schenectady had a total population of 3939, which included 240 free Blacks, 47 enslaved, and 91 foreigners.

 In the 19th century, after completion of the Erie Canal in 1825, Schenectady became an important transportation, manufacturing, and trade center.
 By 1824, more of its population worked in manufacturing than agriculture or trade.
 Among the industries was a cotton mill, which processed cotton from the Deep South.
 It was one of many such mills in upstate New York whose products were part of the exports shipped out of New York City.
 The city and state had many economic ties to the South at the same time that some residents became active in the abolitionist movement.